JanusSyrak/LXC_random/README.md

 2. Set up the container C2 to publish random numbers

-The script used to generate random numbers, rng.sh, can be seen below:
+The script used to generate random numbers, rng.sh, can be found in this repos.

-rng.sh

-#!/bin/ash

-dd if=/dev/urandom bs=4 count=16 status=none | od -A none -t u4

 The publishing part is handled by socat, using the following scipt: